heyjiawei/learnInPublic/ssr-rehydration.md

   - This component registers a listener upon instantiation and never updates during additional renders, so the React tree continues to ignore it
   - When the listener is triggered, the JavaScript for the deferred component is downloaded and a new React tree is instantiated and hydrated at that DOM node.

-  To make hydration progressive, they tune hydration with the observation that"
+  To make hydration progressive, they tune hydration with the observation that

   > many parts of the page may not require interactivity until certain user interactions (such as scrolling to that section or clicking on a button) or may not require interactivity at all (like a footer of plain links).
 Hydrating these sections at initial page load is costly and unnecessary